AI Computer vision

 Understanding Computer Vision

-Computer Vision is the extraordinary ability of computers to understand and interpret the visual world, much like humans do.
-Imagine teaching a computer to see and comprehend images and videos.
-It involves equipping machines with algorithms and technology that enable them to recognize objects, people, and even gestures in photos and videos.
-Essentially, it allows computers to gain insights from visual data, just like our own eyes and brain work together to understand the world around us.
-This capability is at the core of various applications, from facial recognition in smartphones to helping autonomous vehicles “see” the road.
-It is not just about processing images; it’s about empowering machines to perceive and comprehend the visual information that surrounds us every day.
+Computer vision is the extraordinary ability of computers to understand and interpret the visual world, much like humans do.
+For instance, imagine teaching a computer to see and comprehend images and videos.
+Moreover, it involves utilizing algorithms to recognize objects, people, and gestures in photos and videos, thereby allowing computers to gain insights from visual data.
+Consequently, this capability is central to applications like facial recognition in smartphones and autonomous vehicles.

 Its applications including: